Japanese Gift Tax for Expats: What Are the Thresholds and Limitations for Those Married to Non-US Persons?

 Benjamin Franklin once said that two things are certain: death and taxes.
 This statement continues to apply today, so we are going look at the gift tax and how it impacts US persons in Japan who have married a non-US person.
 The good news is that the US tax code doesn’t impose income tax on the first set amount of dollars that you give away, but there’s a little more about the gift tax code that you need to know if you plan on making a sizeable gift.

-What Is the Gift Tax?
-What Exclusions Apply to Expats in Japan?
+What Is the Gift Tax Exemption in Japan?

 However, this unlimited exclusion only applies to a spouse that is a US citizen, which can complicate matters for expats in Japan or other countries.
-For non-US citizen spouses—for example, if your spouse is a Japanese citizen—you can gift $155,000 in 2019 without being taxed.
+For non-US citizen spouses—for example, if your spouse is a Japanese citizen—you can gift $164,000 in 2022 without being taxed.
 The exclusion is subject to inflation, so the exclusion can increase.
-The tax code has a lifetime gift-giving limit as well, so even you exceed the exclusion there will not be tax until you gift $11.400 million in 2019.
+The tax code has a lifetime gift-giving limit as well, so even you exceed the exclusion there will not be tax until you gift $11.400 million.

 How to Use Lifetime Gift Limits to Reduce Taxes